REFUND AND REPAYMENT POLICY

 Using the appropriate refund policy for the student’s financing and program length, a refund is calculated if a student fails to complete the contracted training program on or after the first day of training.
 The school’s policy provides for a refund of the larger of the calculations required for the type of financing the student is receiving.
 When a class is canceled by the institution or if a student notifies AVTEC in writing 7 days prior to the start of training that they will not be attending, tuition and fees are 100% refunded within 30 days of the scheduled start date.
 If a student notifies AVTEC in writing less than 7 days prior to the start of training that they will not be attending, a $100 cancelation fee will be withheld before tuition and fees are refunded within 30 days of the scheduled start date.

-Student Service fee and Technology fees, cost of books and supplies - Nonrefundable
+Student Service fee and Technology fees, cost of books, and supplies

 ▪ Prior to the fourth day of training = 100% Refund of Tuition.